 Brendan Kelly is acting director of the Illinois State Police.
-Mr. Kelly also serves St. Clair County State’s Attorney, a post he’s held since 2010.
-He previously served as an assistant state’s attorney and has had a wide range of experience with law enforcement.
-During his military service as an officer in the United States Navy, Mr. Kelly conducted research on Israeli-Palestinian joint police patrols in the Middle East.
+Prior to joining ISP, Mr. Kelly served as St. Clair County State’s Attorney.
+During his military service as an officer in the U.S. Navy, Mr. Kelly conducted research on Israeli-Palestinian joint police patrols in the Middle East.
 As an assistant state’s attorney, he served on the Illinois State Bar Association Criminal Justice Section Council.
 He was a member of the Illinois Juvenile Justice Commission, the Illinois Criminal Justice and Sentencing Reform Commission, and the Attorney General’s Sexual Assault Task Force.

 Mr. Kelly received a juris doctor from the St. Louis University School of Law and a bachelor’s degree in government and international relations from the University of Notre Dame.

 Bryan Kibler is the Effingham County State’s Attorney.
-Mr. Kibler’s office prosecutes 250 felonies and 500 misdemeanors a year, as well as advises the county on civil issues.
-Previously, Mr. Kibler owned his own practice where he concentrated on criminal defense and family law.
+Mr. Kibler’s office prosecutes 250 felonies and 500 misdemeanors a year and advises the county on civil issues.
+Prior to becoming state’s attorney, Mr. Kibler had a private practice that concentrated on criminal defense and family law.
 Mr. Kibler earned his bachelor’s degree from Northern Illinois University and his law degree from Southern Illinois University.

 Mr. Perez started his law enforcement career with ISP as a trooper in 1986 and steadily rose through the ranks on a variety of assignments.
 As an ISP Major, he oversaw all department law enforcement activities and more than 800 sworn officers and civilian staff across northern Illinois.
 A command officer for more than 14 years, he supervised patrol, investigative and specialty units, served as a police academy instructor, was responsible for the protection of Illinois Constitutional Officers, and planned the safety and security for several significant events, including the 2012 NATO Summit in Chicago.